-Taking on a leadership role in the Navy comes with many responsibilities.
+Taking on a leadership role in the Marines comes with many responsibilities.
 One of which is to ensure financial readiness to sustain mission readiness.
-This checklist can help you, as a new or seasoned leader, handle the challenges
+This checklist can help you assist a new or seasoned leader in the Marines so they are prepared to handle the challenges that come with their leadership role.